This guide will show you how to change the search engine in Microsoft Edge.

 Changing your default search engine in Microsoft Edge, whether on desktop or mobile, is a quick process that puts you in charge of how you find information online.

-Whether you prioritize privacy, familiarity, or specific features, tailoring Edge to your preferred search service takes just a few taps or clicks.
+Whether you prioritize privacy, familiarity, or specific features, tailoring Microsoft Edge’s search engine to your preferred search service or favorite search takes just a few taps or clicks.

 IT Security / Cyber Security Experts.